Criar empresa em Portugal

 However, such new corporate name approval certificate is not required for the change of the company’s registered office in case: (i) both former and new address are within the same municipality or if (ii) the corporate name is solely made up of a fantasy name (i.e. the corporate name has no meaning, is an invented name), with a reference to the company’s activity added to it or not.

-After the issuance of the new corporate name approval certificate, the shareholders shall approve the change of the corporate name, registered office and/or corporate purpose (and inherent amendment to the company’s articles of association), and, subsequently, the respective minutes shall be submitted to commercial registration.
-Registration costs shall amount to €200.
+After the issuance of the new corporate name approval certificate, the shareholders shall approve the change of the corporate name, registered office and/or corporate purpose (and inherent amendment to the company’s articles of association), and, subsequently, the respective minutes or unanimous written resolution shall be submitted to commercial registration.
+Registration costs shall amount to €200[1].

 Amendment to the Articles of Association

-Amendments to the articles of association (other than those related to change of the corporate name, registered office and corporate purpose already referred to above) may also operate through a shareholders’ resolution.
-The relevant minutes shall subsequently be submitted to commercial registration.
-Registration costs shall amount to €200 (except in case of reduction or increase of share capital in which case they shall amount to €225).
+Amendments to the articles of association may also operate through a shareholders’ resolution.
+The relevant minutes or unanimous written resolution shall subsequently be submitted to commercial registration.
+Registration costs shall amount to €200[2] (except in case of reduction or increase of share capital in which case they shall amount to €225[3]).

 Please note that, as of 10 December 2021, amendments to the articles of association of limited liability companies with registered offices in an EU country represented in Portugal through a branch are subject to registration with the Commercial Registry.